gnwjd309/gnwjd309/README.md

 ### Hi there, I'm __Hoojeong__ 👋
 My major is computer science 🖥
-I'm currently learning Swift, Algorithm ✍
+I'm currently learning Swift ✍
 I want to be an Android and iOS app developer 💖

 ### Skills 💪